sgarciav/ros2_playground/behavior_trees/README.md

     [RosToBlackboard](https://github.com/sgarciav/ros2_playground/blob/master/ros2_ws/src/my_behavior_tree_pkg/include/my_behavior_tree_pkg/ros_to_blackboard_btnode.hpp)
   * BT nodes that subscribe to a ROS topic and, typically, write the value to the Blackboard for the rest of the BT architecture to leverage.
-  * The `RosToBlackboard` node, specifically, is a template class.
-Developers can add it to the tree factory by specifying ANY ROS message type.
-This nodemakes it such that developers don't need to define and compile a new class for each ROS message type of interest.

 * Input/output ports that handle non-string message types (e.g., ROS messages).
   * Example: